ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Summary

 In all tasks, we did not find any big improvement of two layers of convolution over one layer.
 This is probably due to the limited size of training data.
 We expect that, as larger training sets become available, deep ABCNNs will show even better performance.

 In addition, linguistic features contribute in all three tasks: improvements by 0.0321 (MAP) and 0.0338 (MRR) for AS, improvements by 3.8 (acc) and 2.1 ($F_1$) for PI and an improvement by 1.6 (acc) for TE.
-But our ABCNN can still reach or surpass state-of-the-art even without those features in AS and TE tasks.
-This shows that ABCNN is generally a strong NN system.
+But our ABCNNs can still reach or surpass state-of-the-art even without those features in AS and TE tasks.
+This indicates that ABCNNs are generally strong NN systems.

-As we discussed in \secref{relatedwork}, attention-based LSTMs have been especially successful in tasks that have a strong generation component like machine translation and summarization.
+Attention-based LSTMs are especially successful in tasks with a strong \emph{generation component} like machine translation (discussed in Sec.\ 2).
 CNNs have not been used for this type of task.
-This is an interesting area of future work for attention-based CNN systems.
+This is an interesting area of future work for attention-based CNNs.